pallets-eco/flask-admin/doc/templates.rst

 If you're not familiar with Jinja2 templates, take a look `here <http://jinja.pocoo.org/docs/templates/>`_.
 Short summary:

-1. You can derive from template
+1. You can derive from template;
-2. You can override template block(s)
+2. You can override template block(s);
-3. When you override template block, you can render or not render parent block if you want to
+3. When you override template block, you can render or not render parent block;
+4. It does not matter how blocks are nested - you override them by name.

 Flask Core